mathiasleborgne/covid-graph/README.md

 ## Data processing

-The curves for daily new cases and deaths are fit to a list of models, and the best model is used.
+The curves for daily new cases and deaths are fit to a list of models, and the best model is used, amongst:

+* an increasing exponential curve (when it doesn't look flat yet)
+* or an increasing logistic curve (when it starts to flatten)
+* or a decreasing logistic, exponential or linear curve (when the peak seems past).

 Curve fitting uses `scipy.optimize.curve_fit`.

 ## Install and build